hikogui/hikogui/docs/color.md

  | swap chain       | sRGB\*| uint8\* | pre-multiplied |

 ### PNG decoding
-TTauri's PNG decoder will create an image of float16 RGBA values in the tsRGB color space.
+HikoGUI's PNG decoder will create an image of float16 RGBA values in the tsRGB color space.
 The rgb values in the resulting image are pre-multiplied by the alpha.